 Plans for the new wedding venue at The Queens Building.
 Image: Balmoral Estate

-The venue could now end up hosting up to 277 guests inside the swanky space, with a further 144 on the outside patio.
+The venue will now end up hosting up to 277 guests inside the swanky space, with a further 144 on the outside patio.

 Balmoral needs council’s permission to play tunes

-As part of the same licensing plea, Balmoral Estate wants permission to sell booze – and to play music.
+As part of the same licensing plea, Balmoral Estate was granted permission to sell booze – and to play music.

-But they will need to convince council chiefs to waive certain rules to extend their parties onto the patio.
+Council chiefs have waived certain rules to extend parties onto the patio.

 Usually, outdoor drinking areas come with some conditions – including a ban on music.